gaultier/blog/optimization-tales-cockroachdb-part4-slow-list-users.md

 Well... the order of operations matters.
 The database essentially does this:

 1. Find all rows (using an index) corresponding to the search criteria due to `WHERE ...`.
-This could be millions of rows.
+This could be thousands of rows.
 2. Deduplicate them due to `DISTINCT`.
 3. Return the first 5 rows due to `LIMIT`.

-So, we deduplicate millions of rows, just to return 5 - and there are no duplicates to start with!
+So, we deduplicate thousands of rows, just to return 5 - and there are no duplicates to start with!

 ## The fix